microsoft/BotFramework-WebChat/README.md

 Used by the Bot Framework developer portal, [Emulator](https://github.com/Microsoft/BotFramework-Emulator), WebChat channel, and [Azure Bot Service](https://azure.microsoft.com/en-us/services/bot-service/)

-WebChat is available both as a [React](https://facebook.github.io/react/) component, and a self-contained control easily usable by any non-React website.
+WebChat is available both as a [React](https://facebook.github.io/react/) component and as a self-contained control easily usable by any non-React website.
 Under the covers, WebChat is built in [TypeScript](http://www.typescriptlang.org) using [Redux](http://redux.js.org) for state management and [RxJS](http://reactivex.io/rxjs/) for wrangling async.

 You can easily play with the most recent release using [botchattest](https://botchattest.herokuapp.com).